osrf/collision-benchmark/README.md

 The static tests are therefore suitable for testing collision and contact properties.

-The static tests make use of the **gtest framework** in order to support fully automated testing mode.
+The static tests make use of the **gtest framework**.

-The main method of testing implemented so far is the **"AABB intersection test"** in which two objects axis-aligned bounding boxes are intersected in many possible ways that they can intersect.
+The main method of testing implemented so far is the **"AABB intersection test"** in which the axis-aligned bounding boxes of two objects are intersected in many possible ways that they can intersect.
 This generally leads to many states in which the objects are colliding, and also states in which they are not (but in which they are